Brano Group is a family-owned group of 2500 people.

 GOING BEYOND TRADITIONAL TOLERANCE ANALYSIS

-Brano’s team goal was to go beyond the traditional tolerance analysis that’s usually done after CAD models are completed.
-They needed professional help, right from the RFQ stage.
-Today, they use Enventive Concept’s unique functional modeling approach to:
+The goal for Brano’s engineering team was to go beyond the traditional tolerance analysis that’s usually done after detailed CAD models are completed.
+They needed help in assessing mechanism tolerances well before their detailed design work, right from the RFQ stage.
+Today, they use Enventive Concept’s unique functional modeling approach to do this by:

 The benefits?
 An unprecedented level of insight.

-Brano’s team already knew all the parameters contributing to dispersions, but until now, no team member was able to establish the direct correlation between all of them.
+Brano’s team already knew the parameters contributing to variations and failure rates, but until now, no team member was able to establish the direct correlation between all of them.

-With Enventive Concept, the R&D team knows exactly the percentage of contribution of all parameters, regardless of their type: forces, dimensions, perpendicularities, floating pins in hole… This level of insight makes it easy to optimize any mechanical design.
+With Enventive Concept, Brano’s mechanical designers know exactly the percentage of contribution of all parameters, regardless of their type, such as those for: forces, dimensions, perpendicularities, and floating pins in hole.
+This level of insight enables them to quickly and confidently optimize their mechanical designs.

 quantify them and optimize them.”